Tips for Spotting Fake Job Posts on Upwork: A Quick Guide

 When freelancing on Upwork, you should never pay a client any type of fee before you can start working–this is a scam.
 The client may ask you to pay an "onboarding" or "job security" fee before they can work with you.
 They will typically ask this when communicating off-platform.

-They'll ask you to send them a payment on a platform like Zelle, Venmo, or CashApp, or give you a link to use.
-Typically you won't hear from the client again after they receive their payment.
-This type of payment scheme may also double as identity theft and be an attempt to steal PII or your account information.
+Scammers will ask you to send them a payment on a platform like Zelle, Venmo, or CashApp or give you a link to use.
+You likely won't hear from the client again after they receive their payment.
+This type of payment scheme may also double as identity theft and be an attempt to steal personal or account information.

 As an Upwork freelancer, you pay a 10% service fee on your earnings, which is automatically deducted before you withdraw funds.
 You can see this on both your Billings and Earnings Report and Transaction History Report.
 This service fee covers the benefits and perks of using the platform.
 The clients never facilitate fees, which is a sign of a scam.